Skip to content

 What types of apps can be deployed with OpenRun?

 OpenRun can deploy any web app which runs in a single container.
 OpenRun supports AppSpecs which allow zero-config deployment of frameworks like Streamlit/Gradio/FastHTML/NiceGUI/Shiny/Reflex based apps.
-For frameworks which have a AppSpec, no Dockerfile is required, no code changes are required in the app source code.
+For frameworks which have an AppSpec, no Dockerfile is required and no code changes are required in the app source.
 For frameworks which do not have an AppSpec defined, a Dockerfile needs to be present in the app source repo.

 Does OpenRun support deployment of internal tools by teams?

-Yes, deployment of internal tools by teams is a target use case.
-Features which are built for this use case include:
+Yes, deployment of internal tools by teams is the primary use case.
+Features built for this use case include:

-• Declarative Config: Manage apps by declaratively in git, allowing team to do follow regular SDLC for config
+• Declarative Config: Manage apps declaratively in Git, allowing teams to follow regular SDLC for config

 • OAuth/OIDC/SAML with RBAC: Manage who can access which app using RBAC

-• Audit Logs: All operations and API calls are automatically logged in audit trail
+• Audit Logs: All operations and API calls are automatically logged in the audit trail

 If not used for internal tools, the auth and auditing features can be disabled, in which case OpenRun is suitable for deploying any web application.